 HECUBUS: No, master.
 He's merely… tuned in!

 GRIZZLY VOICE: Oops!
-Dropped my stereo remote!
+Dropped my remote!
 Now I have to switch it back by hand… (fumbling, various small objects falling over)

 MILLIGAN: You must always embrace the hellfire, hellfire, HELLFIRE!